 Congratulations on your new addition!
-Your new bundle of joy is finally here, or will be here soon, and by now you are getting acquainted with each other.
-If you have children already other you’ve probably already experienced hospital staff coming in to take your baby for routine tests and checkups to ensure your baby has a healthy start.
+Your new bundle of joy is finally here or will be here soon, and by now you are getting acquainted with each other.
+If you have other children already, you’ve probably already experienced hospital staff coming in to take your baby for routine tests and checkups to ensure your baby has a healthy start.
 If you are a new mom when you have your baby at a birthing center, the midwife or attendant that delivers your baby will tell you where and when to get your baby’s first tests performed.

 What is Newborn Screening?

 Newborn screening is the practice of testing every living newborn for certain harmful, or potentially fatal, disorders that may not be apparent at birth.
 In general, inherited disorders can hinder an infant's normal physical and mental development in a variety of ways.
 Parents can pass along a gene for a certain disorder without even knowing that they are carriers.
 Newborn screening is a preventive measure that may protect your baby from the adverse health effects of the 35 disorders included in the Georgia Newborn Screen.

 Blood: Newborn blood screening is designed to test drops of your baby’s blood for heritable disorders that would result in disability or death.
 Many of these are metabolic disorders (often called "inborn errors of metabolism") that interfere with the body's use of nutrients to maintain healthy tissues and produce energy.
 Other genetic disorders that blood screening can detect include problems with hormones, the immune system, or hemoglobin in the blood.